lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

     between them and labelled with operations.
 Hyperedges attached to the white half of circles are value definitions, while hyperedges attached to the black half of circles are value uses.
-Dashed arrows indicate hierarchical dependencies; the dashed rectangles are the equivalence classes of $\sim$, i.e. the regions.
+Dashed arrows indicate hierarchical dependencies; the dashed rectangles mark the regions of the graph.

-Importantly, the outer "black box" `call` operation must specify a list of input and output values, which must match the inputs and outputs that the nested region expects.
-Passing function arguments and retrieving returned values in this fashion will be very familiar to anyone who has ever called a function in their programming language.
+Importantly, the outer "black box" `call` operation is connected to _use_ and _def_ values which must match the inputs and outputs that the nested region expects.
+Passing function arguments and retrieving returned values in this fashion will be very familiar to any computer scientist.
 Unlike most programming languages, this is also how in minIR values are passed to and from _any_ control flow constructs we would wish to model.
-In fact, the constraints we have imposed on minIR graphs restrict every value to only be available within its defining region.
-An if-else statement might then look as follows:
+An if-else statement might then look as
+follows:

 <!-- prettier-ignore-start -->
 {{% figure